 Disclaimer: In this article, for the sake of simplicity and consistency, we will be using the term “homosexual” as a blanket term to represent all queer, bisexual, pansexual, questioning, and other non-heterosexual orientations.
 If you would like to learn more, you can read our Sexual Orientation and Gender Identity article.
 If you need resources or support, you can visit our Support Groups and Organizations page, as well as our Resources page.

-Discrimination Against Homosexuals
+Discrimination Against Homosexuals on Religious Grounds

-For centuries, legislation has tried to restrict sexual acts like sodomy and polygamy.
-The United States, for example, had laws against sodomy in most states up until the 20th century and still outlaws polygamy.2 Such harsh ordinances often stem from strict religious practices that advocate celibacy, monogamy, and heterosexuality.
+For centuries, legislation has tried to restrict sexual acts like sodomy and polygamy on religious or moral grounds.
+The United States, for example, had laws against sodomy in most states up until the 20th century and still outlaws polygamy.
+Such harsh ordinances often stem from strict religious practices that advocate celibacy, monogamy, and heterosexuality.
 This emphasis on piousness has consequently created a hierarchy of purity where normal and healthy sex is defined as heterosexual, married, monogamous, and intended for reproduction.
-As a result, polyamorous and homosexual sex, as well as sex outside of marriage, have been labeled as abnormal, repulsive, and something that should be punished by law.
+As a result, polyamorous and homosexual sex, as well as sex outside of marriage, have been labeled as abnormal, repulsive, and punishable by law.
 These notions of “normalcy” are based on documents written centuries and millennia ago when mankind lacked a complete understanding of the wide spectrum of sexuality.
 As our world progresses, more people now appreciate that all forms of sexual orientation, gender identity, and relationships are natural and healthy, and that they should be treated equally under the law.
 Unfortunately, many people and governments still fail to accept this, leading to the continued discrimination of LGBTQ people.

 Major Religions’ Approaches to Homosexuality

-Traditionally, Christianity has emphasized a need to be chaste and has labeled those who do not abide as sinners.
+Traditionally, Christianity has emphasized a need to be chaste and adhere to heterosexual and marital norms and has labeled those who do not abide as sinners.
 Homosexual couples, therefore, are excluded from the sacrament of matrimony.
-In spite of this, Christianity encapsulates a wide variety of views.
-There are many diverse groups and individuals who belong to the Christian faith and they all have their own views.
-For example, the highest authority of the Catholic faith, the Pope, has opinions that are distinct from his predecessors.
-Pope Francis has publicly stated that he does not judge gay people if they maintain their faith, despite the Catholic Church’s history of disapproval of homosexuality.7
+In spite of this, many modern Christians are accepting of homosexuals and same-sex marriage, saying that Jesus taught to love thy neighbor.
+The Episcopal Church, the Evangelical Lutheran Church of America, the Unitarian Universalist Associations of Congregations, and the United Church of Christ all affirm the right of same-sex couples to marry.1 There are many diverse groups and individuals who belong to the Christian faith and they all have their own views on sexuality.
+For example, the current Pope has opinions that are distinct from his predecessors.
+Pope Francis, the highest authority in the Catholic Church has publicly stated that he does not judge gay people if they maintain their faith, despite the Catholic Church’s history of disapproval of homosexuality.9

 Increasing Acceptance of Homosexuality Within Major Religions